MikhailMe/bcapp/README.md

     hyperledger/iroha:develop

 ## Congratulations!
-Now we are ready to start system
+Now you are ready to start system

 ## How to start system
 * docker start iroha